 The Jack Goldstein Award was created to honor the memory of Jack Goldstein, who was an organizer, founder and past chairman of KCCNY.
 Jack was a devoted paddler, camper and conservationist, whose inspirational leadership and excellence of character contributed greatly to the interest in white water boating everywhere.
 Above all he was a distinguished humanitarian who loved life and his fellow man.

 I’d love to add more to our history.
-Those with recollections please reach out to me, Tom hart.
+Those with recollections or actual recorded history please contact us.

 - Miriam Alexander’s recollections, KCCNY December 1998 Newsletter, http://kccny.com/Data/Newsletters/199812.pdf.